prajwal-333/LobPay/Readme.md

 # Set the url in settings.py file
 python3 manage.py runserver

-# Set the url in
+# Set the url to variable apiHost
-# add the command to run the code
+expo start            # Starts Metro Bundler (Scan QR with Expo App to run it on the device (Android, IOS) expo start --android  # Run on Android Emulator
 ```